DylanMoriarty/dylanmoriarty.github.io/app/_blog/16-Geobreakfast.md

 <br>

 Everyone loves an excuse to grab breakfast in the morning.
-Like DC, San Fransisco & New York have a large geography community, & among the many meetups there's a popular one called {% include bits/tooltips.html face="Geobreakfast" longtext="They have a [twitter account](https://twitter.com/geobreakfast?lang=en){:target='_blank'} and everything." %}.
+Much like DC- San Fransisco & New York have a large geography community, & among the many meetups there’s a popular one called Geobreakfast.
 Myself and some folks from USAID have been leading the charge to make it a thing out in DC as well.

-We originally just did little call outs on twitter saying 'hey! come join us', but that proved to be a pretty poor way to let people know what was up.
-Some people forgot, or just simply missed the announcement.
+We did little call outs on twitter saying ‘hey! come join us’, but that proved to be a pretty poor way to let people know what was up.
+Some people forgot, or missed the announcement.
 We talked about making an official meetup site for it, but we all liked this being a little more insular & small.

-So, while on vacation in Wisconsin I put together a quick lil' site:
+So, while on vacation in Wisconsin I put together a quick lil’ site:

 <div class="images">
 	<a href="https://geobreakfastdc.github.io/" target="_blank">